manovDev/grizzly-savage-angular/README.md

 The admin users have access to the dashboard where they can create, edit and delete products, orders, categories, brands and more...

+* Some of the functionalities are still under development
 * The admin functionality is still under development

 ## Project Architecture - Basic Overview (important directories)